Tejas170704/Maharashtrsa-Agriculture-Guid/README.md

 OpenStreetMap Nominatim API: Used for reverse geocoding to convert GPS coordinates into a city or village name.

-This single-file structure makes the application incredibly portable and easy to run without any complex setup.# Maharashtrsa-Agriculture-Guid
+This single-file structure makes the application incredibly portable and easy to run without any complex setup.

+Future Development
+The app has a strong foundation and can be expanded with several exciting features:

+Pest and Disease Identification: Integrate an image recognition model to allow farmers to upload photos of their crops and get instant diagnoses for potential pests or diseases.

+Market Price Integration: Add real-time market prices for various crops to help farmers make informed decisions about when to sell their produce.

+Community Forum: Build a platform where farmers can connect, share experiences, and get advice from each other.

+More Comprehensive Data: Expand the database to include a wider variety of crops, soil nutrient information, and advanced weather predictions.